zoz144/Binary-Classification-Problem-2020/README.md

 *Note:
 - I've implemented basic microservice to handle and serve predictions, I wanted to make it by flask but I was careful to submit in deadline.
+- The last update for the notebook was in 10/8/2020